CHUCKLE -- When Humans Teach AI To Learn Emotions The Easy Way: Introduction

-{\it In this paper, we propose CHUCKLE, a novel human perception-centered CL framework for SER that integrates data-driven strategies (entropy, proportion of intended-emotion votes) (Section~\ref{subsubsec:non_rule_based}) with novel rule-based curricula (Section~\ref{subsubsec:rule_based}) that explicitly model the relationship between intended and perceived labels (Figure~\ref{fig:teaser-figure}).} Intuitively, assuming samples difficult for humans are likewise challenging for models, training progresses from unambiguous to ambiguous cases to improve both accuracy and efficiency.
+{\it In this paper, we propose CHUCKLE, a novel human perception-centered CL framework for SER that integrates score-based strategies (entropy, proportion of intended-emotion votes) (Section~\ref{subsubsec:non_rule_based}) with novel rule-based curricula (Section~\ref{subsubsec:rule_based}) that explicitly model the relationship between intended and perceived labels by jointly considering agreement strength and intended-label alignment.} Intuitively, assuming samples difficult for humans are likewise challenging for models, training progresses from unambiguous to ambiguous cases to improve both accuracy and efficiency.
 Specifically, in an acted emotion dataset, each sample has one intended emotion label and multiple perceived labels from annotators.
 In addition to agreement/disagreement among annotators, alignment/misalignment between intended and perceived emotions is also a strong indicator of perception difficulty.
 We develop curricula based on different ranking rules for agreement and alignment.
-Unlike prior work, CHUCKLE benchmarks multiple curricula, showing rule-based approaches consistently outperform data-driven ones.
-Further, we quantify the training efficiency, demonstrating fewer gradient updates for comparable performance.
-Our contributions are three-fold: \begin{enumerate} \item We develop a novel perception-driven CL framework that integrates rule-based and data-driven curricula. \item Our rule-based curricula derived from human perception difficulty consistently outperform non-curriculum and data-driven curricula. \item We demonstrate that CL model training is more efficient, and converges faster to strong performance with fewer gradient updates. \end{enumerate}
+Unlike prior work, CHUCKLE benchmarks multiple curricula, showing rule-based approaches outperform score-based ones.
+Furthermore, CHUCKLE improves training efficiency, achieving comparable performance with fewer gradient updates.
+Our contributions are three-fold: \begin{enumerate} \item We develop a novel perception-driven CL framework that integrates rule-based and score-based curricula. \item Our rule-based curricula consistently outperform baseline and score-based curricula. \item We demonstrate that CHUCKLE converges faster with better performance and fewer gradient updates. \end{enumerate}